 What Does Commercial Auto Insurance Cover?

-These are some of the coverages your auto insurance may include:
+These are some of the coverages your commercial auto policy may include:

-- Personal Injury Protection: Personal Injury Protection (PIP) is coverage which will pay for medical expenses and lost wages for you (the insured) and your passengers injured in an accident.
-It may also pay for funeral expenses.
+- Personal Injury Protection (PIP): This is coverage that will pay for medical expenses and lost wages for you (the insured) and your passengers injured in an accident.
 PIP pays whether or not you are at fault.

 - Comprehensive coverage: Comprehensive covers repairs to or replacement of your vehicle if it is damaged due to the weather, vandalism, or theft.